BritiJadav/da6401_assignment_3/README.md

 ## Overview

-In this assignment, you will implement the landmark architecture from the paper "Attention Is All You Need" from scratch using PyTorch.
-Transitioning from the convolutional neural networks used in previous assignments, you will now build a purely attention-based sequence-to-sequence model.
+In this assignment, I will implement the landmark architecture from the paper "Attention Is All You Need" from scratch using PyTorch.
+Transitioning from the convolutional neural networks used in previous assignments, I will now build a purely attention-based sequence-to-sequence model.
 The goal is to develop a Neural Machine Translation (NMT) system capable of translating text from German to English.

 ---